Trade guide

 Safety certifications — SSSTS/SMSTS for supervisory roles

-Concrete finishing offers clear progression from apprentice to business owner, with opportunities to specialize in high-value decorative and industrial applications.
+Concrete finishing offers clear progression from apprentice to business owner, with opportunities to specialise in high-value decorative and industrial applications.

 Market Opportunities and Business Potential